Missouri

 Husch Blackwell

-Chicago-based intellectual property star with an emphasis on the life sciences industry Don Mizerk is described as “very experienced in a variety of matters related to FDA-approved pharmaceuticals.”
-He recently defended Sigmapharm Laboratories in an ANDA dispute filed by H. Lundbeck and Takeda Pharmaceuticals after the client sought approval for its generic version of antidepressant vortioxetine.
-Mizerk took the case to trial before Judge Leonard Stark in the District of Delaware, who found that the client’s generic version would not infringe any patents-in-suit.
-The plaintiffs have appealed two issues regarding the use of patents to the Court of Appeals for the Federal Circuit.
+A Chicago-based intellectual property star with an emphasis on the life sciences industry, Don Mizerk is described as being “very experienced in a variety of matters related to FDA-approved pharmaceuticals.”
+He recently defended Sigmapharm Laboratories in an ANDA dispute filed by Takeda Pharmaceuticals after the client sought approval for its generic version of the antidepressant vortioxetine.
+Mizerk took the case to trial before a Judge in the District of Delaware, who found that the client’s generic version would not infringe any patents-in-suit.

 Polsinelli